 Teaching and Supervision

-I am the Practical Module Coordinator, where I work closely with the Practical Module Leaders (L4 and L5) and Programme Directors (as appropriate) to ensure the successful management and delivery of Practical Modules in the Cardiff School of Sport.
+I currently deliver on a range of modules within the area of Sport Coaching, Sport PE and Health and Sport Performance Analysis at the undergraduate level.
+I fulfil a number of roles include L4 Personal Tutor, L6 Dissertation Supervisor and have taken the lead as National Governing Body Qualification Coordinator and Practical Module Coordinator, where I work closely with the Practical Module Leaders (L4 and L5) and Programme Directors (as appropriate) to ensure the successful management and delivery of Practical Modules in the Cardiff School of Sport and Health Sciences.
 In addition, I am the Activity Leader and Module Leader for Trampoline and Gymnastics and the lead member of staff within these Activities for UKCC L1 and L2 British Gymnastics Qualification delivery (Trampoline and General Gymnastics).
 I have previously fulfilled the roles of Discipline Director (Performance) and Year Tutor (L5 Sport Management) at Cardiff Metropolitan University.

 Qualifications and Awards